 General Pediatric Dentistry FAQ

-We specialize in pediatric dentistry, which means our focus is on treating infants, children, and adolescents.
+We specialize in pediatric dentistry, which means our focus is on treating infants and children.
 Below are common questions and our answers about the best way to care for children's teeth.

 When should I schedule my child's first visit?